hyphacoop/organizing/2019-11-13-all-hands-meeting.md

     - 20% time - that could be used for converstaions that are less structured
     - Could it be 1 person takes but supported by "peer support group" - possibly allot of support for this
     - Possibly - Pat takes the roll and pays coop for its time

-    - dc: this is not a hypha opportunity
+    - dc: this is not a hypha opportunity?
        - PC: legaly - not a hypha thing
        - PC: reallity its a "hack" to share 1 union position between multiple people
    - bl: legal language could be a blocker